UoB-COMSM0110/2024-group-8/README.md

 Each level progresses dynamically as the system generates new challenges, with enemies spawning and traversing the screen.
 The player strategically places defensive units to attack the enemy, with the objective of maximising damage with minimal expenditure.

 Throughout this process, the system presents options for tower types and locations, guided by the player's decisions and resource management mechanics.
 This iterative cycle continues until the level's objectives are met or the player's lives are expended.
-These user interactions and system responses (FIgure X) are essential in understanding the flow of gameplay and ensuring that the game development aligns with stakeholder objectives and user expectations.
+These user interactions and system responses (Figure X) are essential in understanding the flow of gameplay and ensuring that the game development aligns with stakeholder objectives and user expectations.

 ++ Do we need to add "Functional Requirements"?